Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 (or via `pip3` for python3).
 If `pip` is not installed on your system, please continue reading below.

+**Note on Upgrades:** If you are upgrading between Batch Shipyard releases, please re-run the `pip` command above to ensure that you have all of the latest dependencies.

 Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.